-In October 2016, the PHMSA issued a Notice of Probable Violation ("NOPVs") and a Proposed Compliance Order ("PCO") related to ETO's West Texas Gulf pipeline in connection with repairs being carried out on the pipeline and other administrative and procedural findings.
-The proposed penalty is in excess of \$100,000.
-The case went to hearing in March 2017 and remains open with PHMSA.
-ETO does not expect there to be a material impact to its results of operations, cash flows or financial position.
+In October 2016, PHMSA issued a Notice of Probable Violation ("NOPVs") and a Proposed Compliance Order ("PCO") related to ETO's West Texas Gulf pipeline in connection with repairs being carried out on the pipeline and other administrative and procedural findings.
+The case went to hearing in March 2017.
+On November 14, 2019, PHMSA issued a Final Order that upheld the two alleged violations and resultant civil penalty in the amount of \$251,800.
+The full payment was made on November 27, 2019, and the case is now closed.

-In April 2016, the PHMSA issued a NOPV, PCO and Proposed Civil Penalty related to certain procedures carried out during construction of ETO's Permian Express 2 pipeline system in Texas.
-The proposed penalties are in excess of \$100,000.
-The case went to hearing in November 2016 and remains open with PHMSA.
-ETO does not expect there to be a material impact to its results of operations, cash flows or financial position.
+In April 2016, PHMSA issued a NOPV, PCO and Proposed Civil Penalty related to certain welding practices and procedures followed during construction of ETO's Permian Express 2 pipeline system in Texas.
+The case went to hearing before an Administrative Hearing Officer in November 2016.
+Recently, PHMSA issued a Final Order withdrawing two of the five alleged violations and resulting in a reduction of the civil penalty from \$1,278,100 to \$882,600 along with ordering compliance actions.